 Monarchists and traditionalists in Swaziland are dishonest about political parties.
 They say they bring division and chaos, but that does not stop them accepting charity and aid from nations that are multi-party democracies.

-As recently as this month (August 2018) the media in Swaziland praised India the Royal Science and Technology Park at Phocweni.
+As recently as this month (August 2018) the media in Swaziland praised India for pumping in E240 million towards one of the King’s pet projects, the Royal Science and Technology Park at Phocweni.
 During his visit to Swaziland in April 2018, Indian President Shri Ram Nath Kovind confirmed a number of loans running into tens of millions of US dollars his country would make available to Swaziland.
 He also made a donation of US1 million toward feeding starving children in Swaziland.
 King Mswati then threw the President a banquet.

 What the Swazi people were not told was that India is known as the largest democracy in the world (because of the size of its population) and has a multi-party system.